 - Do consider using the person’s name in the subject line.
 It could mean more work but can create an impact.
 There is nothing more eye-catching to someone than their name.

 - Make sure that the subject line does match the content.
 Consider the following example.
 There was a message with the subject line “Russian pole dancer.”
 Needless to say, a lot of people opened the email and saw a kitty on a pole.
 Cute, but a perfect example of how not to bait your clients.
 A good example would be something like, “Hey Paul, are you ready to look hot this summer?”

 - Always use personalized subject lines.
 Personalized subject lines are believed to bring 50% higher open rates and that’s a percentage you can’t afford to miss out on!

 2. Preheader Text

-If you have a great subject line, then you don’t need a preheader text as well, right?
+If you have a great subject line, you don’t need a preheader text, right?
 Wrong.
-The preheader is the section of the email that the client is going to see when scrolling through her messages.
+The preheader is the section of the email that the client will see when scrolling through her messages.

 This is a golden opportunity to get her even more interested in opening the email.
 So:

 - Take the time to draft it carefully;